Alumni of the lab

 Scott Waddell

 After a very successful MRC HGU PhD shared with the Boulter lab, Scott’s continues to work on characterising the role of primary cilia in liver homeostasis and polycystic liver disease (PLD) and cancer.
-Scott’s first author work A TGFβ-ECM-integrin signaling axis drives structural reconfiguration of the bile duct to promote polycystic liver disease was recently published in Sci Trans Medicine where his stunning imaging nabbed the cover!
-He has recently been awarded an independent CSO fellowship to continue to explore how cilia control tissue biomechanics, inflammation and cystic growth.
+He has been awarded an independent CSO fellowship and PKD Foundation fellowship to continue to explore how cilia control tissue biomechanics, inflammation and cystic growth.

 Rob.jpeg